-If you’re looking to get out of the city once the lockdown is over, now would be the right time to start planning.
-With just two more weeks of lockdown to go, we couldn’t be more keen to hit the road.
-Although travel is restricted to regional NSW for the time being, the good news is that there are heaps of stunning day trips around town loaded with gorgeous landscapes, brilliant cafes and innovative street art.
+If you’re looking to get out of the city now that regional travel is back on the cards, we’ve got you covered.
+There are heaps of stunning day trips around town loaded with gorgeous landscapes, brilliant cafes and innovative street art.
 Here are some of our favourites.

 1. Scotland Island